Are Your JSAs Good Enough? Don’t Wait for a Workplace Incident to Find Out

 Employees need to know JSAs exist, know where they can access them, and most of all need to understand them.
 This points to the necessity for documented training.
 The importance of effective and well-documented training cannot be emphasized enough.
 In many situations following a serious accident, questions of liability hinge on the issue of whether training on the JSA was conducted, whether it adequately covered what needed to be covered, and whether the evidence sufficiently backs up our answers to these questions.

 Try to think about your JSA program from the perspective of an outsider, who is seeing your facility for the first time.
 What would convince you that employees were aware of JSAs and understood how to use them to work safely?
-A good electronic Risk Analysis solution can help here by offering powerful control over your JSAs, making it easier than ever to develop good assessments as well as to communicate them, access them from a centralized location on the cloud, and track corrective actions.
-When combined with an Incident Management software solution, you’ll have the visibility and control you need over all aspects of incidents from reporting to tracking of corrective actions.
+A good electronic Operational Risk solution can help here by offering powerful control over your JSAs, making it easier than ever to develop good assessments as well as to communicate them, access them from a centralized location on the cloud, and track corrective actions.
+When you combine these operational risk management tools with incident management capabilities, you’ll have the visibility and control you need over all aspects of incidents from reporting to tracking of corrective actions.

 If you were objectively evaluating your JSA program, you’d also want documentation that employees were trained on all relevant JSAs to their jobs, and evidence that the employees understood the training, whether in the form of a signed statement or quiz results.
 Remember that training must be in a language and manner that employees understand if it is going to be effective.
 Consider the ways you might be able to do this easily and effectively in your workplace, and whether your training management system effectively administers and documents awareness of JSAs.
 The right kind of Training Management platform is crucial to train your workforce on the JSAs they need to understand to work safely, and to be able to document that training was completed.